darrpama/DO6_CICD-2/README.md

 As a result, you should have applications from the *C3_SimpleBashScripts* (s21_cat and s21_grep) project ready to run on the second virtual machine.

 ##### Save dumps of virtual machine images
+- Don't forget to run the pipeline with the last commit in the repository.

 ### Part 6.
 Bonus.
 Notifications